AppAndFlow/express-static-files-manager/README.md

 ## Disclaimer

 This is still in early stage development.
 Not production ready.
 Use it at your own risks.
+This is also super project specific and very opinionated.